Air rights: United States

-The low cost of unmanned aerial vehicles (also called drones) in the 2000s re-raised legal questions regarding whose permission is required to fly at low altitudes: the landowner, the FAA, or both.
-There has never been a direct challenge to the federal governments vesting of the right for citizens to travel through navigable airspace.
+The advent of low-cost unmanned aerial vehicles (also called drones) in the 2000s re-raised legal questions regarding whose permission is required to fly at low altitudes: the landowner, the FAA, or both.
+There has never been a direct challenge to the federal government's vesting of the right for citizens to travel through navigable airspace.
 As such, the status quo is only permission from the FAA (through regulation) is required.
 However, existing property rights over private property still allow for civil claims of taking when property use is "substantially impaired" by the use of the airspace.
 The FAA has also reiterated that it has sole authority to regulate this right.

-The owner of the land has the exclusive development rights in the 'space' above his or her lands.
+The owner of the land has the exclusive development rights in the 'space' above their land.
 Under common law, building a 'hangover' that breaks the vertical plane of a neighbor's property is a trespass and the property owner has the right to remove the offending structure.
 The airspace is property and retains developmental rights which can be sold or transferred.
-Thus in a dense downtown area, each building owner in the area may have the right to thirty-five stories of airspace above his or her own property.
+Thus in a dense downtown area, each building owner in the area may have the right to thirty-five stories of airspace above their own property.
 In one possible scenario, owners of an older building of only three stories high could make a great deal of money by selling their building and allowing a thirty-five-story skyscraper to be built in its place.
 In a different scenario, a skyscraper developer may purchase the unused airspace from an adjacent landowner in order to develop a broader building.
 In November 2005, Christ Church in New York sold its vertical development rights for a record $430 per square foot, making more than $30 million on the sale for the right to build in the space over its building.